ProtoSchool/protoschool.github.io/README.md

 - `boilerplate-multiple-choice.vue` for a lesson with a multiple-choice quiz
 - `boilerplate-no-exercise.vue` for a text-only lesson

-Copy that boilerplate into your tutorial directory and rename it to the 2-digit number of the lesson.
+Copy that boilerplate into the tutorial directory you created earlier (e.g. `0005`) and rename it to the 2-digit number of the lesson.

-Example (while in `src/tutorials`):
+For example, to create a Vue file for a standard coding exercise as Lesson 01 of Tutorial 0005 (while still in `src/tutorials`):

 ```sh
 > cp boilerplates/boilerplate-standard.vue 0005/01.vue
 ```

-Replace anything in the boilerplate file that reads "REPLACEME".
+Replace anything in the boilerplate file that reads "REPLACEME" with the 2-digit lesson number.

 If your lesson includes a coding exercise, you'll also use this file to set up your default code and validation, as described later in these instructions.